-What if I have my own books to sell?
+What if I have my own books to bring?

-MWW provides a book consignment table for our published attendees.
-After you register, if you’re selling books on consignment, bring them to the Consignment Bookstore (located in the 2nd floor Music Lounge, beside the Registration Table).
+MWW also provides a Consignment Bookstore for our published attendees.
+After you register, if you’re selling books on consignment, bring them to the Consignment Bookstore (located in the Pre-Event area outside Assembly Hall).
 The MWW Consignment Bookstore is separate from MWW-BSU operated Bookstore.

 - Limit the number of books you bring to 10, although, if your 10 books sell out, you may replenish your supply.

 - Price your books at a round number (if possible), for example, $10, $15, $20.